|

 During an inspection, particular attention will be paid to beams, uprights, frame bracing, floor fixings, and lock-in clips, as indicated in the SEMA Code of Practice, guideline no. 6.
 The following will also be subject to general observations:

-With warehouse managers relying increasingly on temporary and agency workers, who sometimes have little, or no prior experience of working in warehouse or storage environments, it is vital that safety training becomes part of the induction process.
+With warehouse managers relying increasingly on temporary and agency workers, who sometimes have little or no prior experience working in warehouse or storage environments, it is vital that safety training becomes part of the induction process.

 All materials used in the construction process on-site must be stacked or stored safely.
 This will keep the site tidy and reduce slip and trip hazards.
 It will also help to reduce the risk of fire.
-Dangerous substances should be kept in a safe place in a separate building or in the open air.
+Dangerous substances should be kept in a safe place in a separate building or open air.
 Only small quantities of hazardous and/or flammable substances should be kept on the site.
-Any more significant amounts, which cannot be kept outside in a safe area, should be kept in a special fire-resisting store that is well ventilated and free of ignition sources.
+Any more significant amounts that cannot be kept outside in a safe area should be kept in a special fire-resisting store that is well-ventilated and free of ignition sources.
 Flammable gas cylinders also need to be stored and used safely.